-Radioimmunotherapy (RIT) is a combination of radiation therapy and immunotherapy used to treat non-Hodgkin B-cell lymphoma and other types of cancer.
+Radioimmunotherapy (RIT) is a combination of radiation therapy and immunotherapy used to treat non-Hodgkin lymphoma and other types of cancer.
 RIT uses engineered monoclonal antibodies paired with radioactive materials called radiotracers.
-When injected into the patient’s bloodstream, they bind to cancer cells and deliver a high dose of radiation directly to the tumor.
+When injected into your bloodstream, they bind to cancer cells and deliver a high dose of radiation directly to the tumor.

 If you're scheduled for RIT, your doctor will instruct you on how to prepare and how to take any necessary radiation safety precautions.
 Tell your doctor if there's a possibility you are pregnant or if you're breastfeeding and discuss any recent illnesses, medical conditions, medications you're taking and allergies, especially to anesthesia or contrast materials.
 Your doctor may advise you to stop taking aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs) or blood thinners several days prior to your procedure.
 Leave jewelry at home and wear loose, comfortable clothing.